-Where the prospective adopters live within the AiM boundary, the Strategy Meeting will usually be reconvened once an investigation has been completed, particularly where no child protection conference is then held.
+Where the foster carers or prospective adopters live in the borough, the Strategy Meeting will usually be reconvened once an investigation has been completed, particularly where no child protection conference is then held.
 The same people will be invited and the same person will chair the meeting.